ueberdosis/tiptap/docs/tutorials/get-started-with-tiptap-collab.md

 After you signed up, click on "Join the Beta".
 Just follow the instructions and you'll be set up within a few minutes.

 Your app ID is shown in the collab admin interface: https://collab.tiptap.dev/ - just copy that and also already get the JWT from the settings area.
 It's valid for two hours, so more than enough for our quick test.
-We'll cover generating JWTs using your secret later..
+We'll cover generating JWTs using your secret later.

 Now, back to our application: